Show Summary: A review and discussion of interesting leadership-related articles featured in the media.

 - There are a few interesting articles that I can recall regarding the earthquake and the aftermath.
 One is called “Canadian survivors relive their fateful flight to Haiti” by Sandro Contenta at the Toronto Star on 12 February 2010 (http://www.thestar.com/news/world/2010/02/12/canadian_survivors_relive_their_fateful_flight_to_haiti.html).
 It follows the tale of approximately 50 people on that flight, and the little choices that they made that resulted in their death from or surviving the earthquake.
 The second was my interview with Marty Klinkenberg of the Telegraph Journal (article titled: “Earthquake: Navy lieutenant commander saved from collapse on UN HQ by baggage mix-up”) regarding my experiences in the immediate aftermath of the earthquake.
 The second article is no longer available online, but you can always send me an email (firstname.lastname@example.org) and I will send you a copy.

-- I have a new podcast that I am doing with Margaret, my wife – it’s called Noshing Nova Scotians, and can be found at noshingnovascotians.com.
+- I have a new podcast that I am doing with Margaret, my wife – it’s called Noshing Nova Scotians, and can be found at noshingnovascotians.com (note: has been deleted since original publishing).
 We like trying out different restaurants.
-We love to support local business, so we tell our friends of our good (and bad) experiences.
+We love to support local businesses, so we tell our friends about our good (and bad) experiences.
 I have a lot of recording gear now to support the VOCL podcast.
 We are looking for more things to do together as a family.
 The Noshing Nova Scotians podcast is a great way of fusing all these various interests.

 Takeaways and introspection